How To Get a Job in Japan (Plus Latest POEA Jobs)

 After arriving in Japan, you will need to secure a few things to be able to work legally and live comfortably there.
 These include:

-• Don’t be afraid to join local communities and organizations.
+- As a Filipino living in Japan, you should never fear joining local communities and organizations.
 You need to be the one to find a place where you will feel like you belong.

 An Overview of Filipinos in Japan

-In 2005, Japan became stricter in their rules for their entertainer visa and the practice of Philippine pubs consequently declined.
+In 2005, Japan became stricter in their rules for their entertainer visa, and the practice of Philippine pubs consequently declined.
 Since then, emigration from the Philippines to Japan has slowed down.

-As of 2019, 132,551 Filipinos16 now hold permanent resident visas for Japan.
+As of 2019, 132,551 Filipinos17 now hold permanent resident visas for Japan.
 A large portion of this population is former hostesses who have been able to stay in the country and integrate into Japanese society under new professions.

 For men, opportunities aside from being in the construction field also opened up.
 These include working in engineering and IT.
-Due to the demand for professionals in these jobs, there’s now a better balance between the male and female ratio of Filipinos aged under 35.
+Due to the demand for professionals in these jobs, there’s a better balance between the male and female ratio of Filipinos under 35.

 Why You Might Like Working & Living in Japan

 Many Filipinos are enamored with the beauty of Japan’s nature, culture, and infrastructure.
-Japan even ranks above average on the OECD Better Life Index17 for income and wealth, jobs and earnings, education and skills, housing, and environmental quality.
+Japan even ranks above average on the OECD Better Life Index18 for income and wealth, jobs and earnings, education and skills, housing, and environmental quality.
 Here are a few reasons why you might love working and living in Japan:

 1. Support for Specified Skill Workers